mdn/advanced-js-fundamentals-ck/tutorials/02-functions/02-currying-and-partial-application.md

 Use partial application to create the following:

-* A function that adds 1 to a number
+* A function that adds 1 to a number.
-* A function that subtracts 3 from a number
+* A function that subtracts 3 from a number.
-* A function that doubles a number
+* A function that doubles a number.
-* A function that halves a number
+* A function that halves a number.

 ## Currying

-[Currying][] is a technique—similar to partial application named after the famous mathematician, [Haskell Curry][hc]—for whom the [Haskell][] programming language is also named.
+[Currying][] is a technique—similar to partial application, named after the famous mathematician, [Haskell Curry][hc] — after whom the [Haskell][] programming language is also named.
 With partial application, we took an existing function and returned a new function with one or more of the arguments applied.
 With function currying we apply each argument one at a time, returning a new function in the currying chain until all the arguments have been supplied.

 [Currying]: https://en.wikipedia.org/wiki/Currying
 [hc]: https://en.wikipedia.org/wiki/Haskell_Curry